SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/implementation.md

 The communication with {{< product-c8y-iot >}} employing MQTT supports authentication in two ways:

 *   Username and password.
 The MQTT username needs to include the tenant ID and username in the format &lt;tenantID/username>.
 *   Device certificates.
-The devices have to contain the whole chain of certificates leading to the trusted root certificate.
-Also, they have to contain the server certificate in their truststore.
+The devices must contain the whole chain of certificates leading to the trusted root certificate.
+Also, they must contain the server certificate in their truststore.

 #### Troubleshooting